matloff/fasteR/README.md

 ## <a name="tapply"> </a> Lesson 5:  The tapply Function

-<span style="color:red">Tip:</span>
+<span style="color:red">Tip:</span> Often in R there is a shorter, more
-Often in R there is a shorter, more compact way of doing things.
+compact way of doing things.
 That's the case here; we can use the magical **tapply** function in the above example.
+In fact, we can do it in just one line.

 ``` r
 > tapply(tg$len,tg$supp,mean)